Sillvernhancs/UIC-Class-Registration-Automator/README.md

 -   Check your chrome browser version (must be 104 since it's included in this bot's version)
--   Alternatively, after you check your chrome browser version, head to: https://chromedriver.chromium.org/downloads and download the version that **matches** your current chrome browser version
+-   Alternatively, after you check your chrome browser version, head to: https://chromedriver.chromium.org/downloads and download the version that **matches** your current chrome browser version and put it in the same folder as the bot.
 ## **How to use the bot wit Gmail:**

 -  Head to [Google App Password](https://myaccount.google.com/apppasswords)